martenframework/marten/docs/versioned_docs/version-0.5/models-and-databases/introduction.md

 article.save
 ```

-Marten also provide the ability to update the records that are targetted by a specific query set through the use of the `#update` method, like in the following example:
+Marten also provide the ability to update the records that are targeted by a specific query set through the use of the `#update` method, like in the following example:

 ```crystal
 Article.filter(title: "My article").update(title: "Updated!")